Most pipelines are not pipelines. They are wish lists with stages attached.

 Dimension 1: Stage Progression

-Does pipeline movement reflect real buyer behavior, or are reps dragging deals forward on hope?
+Does pipeline movement reflect real buyer behavior, or are reps advancing deals on optimism?

-1. Every stage has documented exit criteria that map to a buyer action, not a seller activity.
+- Every stage has documented exit criteria that map to a buyer action, not a seller activity. ("Proposal requested" qualifies.
+"Proposal sent" does not.)

-2. Deals cannot advance without evidence (meeting held, proposal requested, decision maker identified).
+- Deals cannot advance without evidence: meeting held, proposal requested, decision maker confirmed, budget validated.

-3. Stage durations are tracked and deals that exceed average time-in-stage are flagged automatically.
+- Stage durations are tracked, and deals that exceed 1.5x the average time-in-stage are flagged for review automatically.

-4. Backward movement (deal regressing a stage) is captured and reviewed, not hidden.
+- Backward movement (a deal regressing a stage) is captured and reviewed in pipeline calls, not hidden or deleted.

 Your score: ___ / 20